 - Responsible for repayment of improper charges and personal liability for misuse;

-Fiscal Officer is the department’s financial representative responsible for reviewing P-Card transactions after reconciliation and processing by the Record Manager.
+Fiscal Officer is the department’s financial representative responsible for reviewing P-Card transactions.
 The Fiscal Officer is responsible for:

-- Assuring that correct object codes are used on transactions; and that sales tax is coded correctly;
+- Assuring that correct expense types are used on transactions; and ensure that sales tax is not charged;

 - Reviewing validity of a transaction by scrutinizing the submitted receipt;